 2. When you place your tree inside the hole you dug, you can lay a measuring stick across it to check the depth and size.

 4. When you fill in the hole, use the same soil you removed.
 Do not amend the backfill.
 Add some water when you are at the two-thirds full point, then add the rest.
-Make sure the tree is upright.
-Firm up the soil with your foot.
+Keep the tree upright and firm up the ground with your foot.

-5. Add mulch when you’re done to discourage weeds but make sure you don’t overdo it.
+5. Add mulch when you’re done to discourage weeds but don’t overdo it.